metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_block_pool_rados_namespace_v1_manifest.md

 Required:

 - `block_pool_name` (String) BlockPoolName is the name of Ceph BlockPool.
-Typically it's the name of the CephBlockPool CR.
+Typically it's the name ofthe CephBlockPool CR.

 Optional: